-- 2.36 We will liaise with DETI on identifying any outstanding technical issues and agree proposal for assessment to allow detailed cost benefit analysis.
-This will utilise studies carried out in GB and RoI, as well as learning from NI trials already under way.
-Consideration will also be given to any distinctive Northern Ireland circumstances including the considerable investment in keypad meters as well as the scope for synergies emerging from any decisions on the further roll-out of gas and introduction of water metering (subject to Northern Ireland Executive decision on IWRP recommendations)..
-Consideration will also be given to any all-island synergies based on the analysis and trials in RoI. - 2.37 In conjunction with CER and DETI we will review our policies on demand response with the aim of developing a coherent set of arrangements covering smart grids, demand side management/smart meters, aggregation of generation and demand reduction and energy efficiency. - 2.38 We will work closely with industry to set an appropriate regulatory framework for delivery of a Grid Development Strategy for Northern Ireland. - 2.39 We will work with DETI, the Department of Communication, Energy and Natural Resources (DCENR) and CER to develop long-term arrangements for security of supply on an all-island basis.
+Use Efficiency and Energy Service Directive.
+This will largely utilise studies being currently carried out in GB and Rol.
+Consideration will also be given to any distinctive Northern Ireland circumstances including the considerable investment in key-pad meters as well as the scope for synergies emerging from any decisions on the further roll-out of gas and introduction of water metering.
+Consideration will also be given to any all-island synergies based on the analysis and trials in Rol.

+- 2.34 In conjunction with CER we will review our policies on demand response with the aim of developing a coherent set of arrangements covering smart grids, demand side management/smart meters, aggregation of generation and demand reduction and energy efficiency. - 2.35 We will work closely with industry to deliver a Grid Development Strategy for Northern Ireland. - 2.36 We will work with DETI, the Department of Communication, Energy and Natural Resources (DCENR) and CER to develop long-term arrangements for security of supply on an all-island basis.